- Cape Peninsula

 Day 8 Graaf-Reinet - Knysna

-Depart your hotel and embark on a long but rewarding and scenic journey along the coast to Knysna.
+Depart your hotel and embark on a long but rewarding and scenic journey along the coast to Knysna (313 miles, five hours and 30 minutes).
 Pause for lunch at Storms River in Tsitsikamma National Park, a conservation area of ancient forests.
 Rivers have forced their way through the mountains to the sea here, creating spectacular gorges and waterfalls.

 Day 9 Knysna